 But the problem was still the same.
 It takes a lot of time to write a book and nobody these days seems to have a lot of time to read.
 I’ve always enjoyed reading short stories.
 And as a writer, they don’t take long to put together.
 In fact, when you do the research, you discover that a lot of famous writers went the route of perfecting their short story long before ever attempting to write a book.

 The idea of being an anthologist also started to grow on me.
-I worked as the editor for Thinkerbeat Press putting together my first anthology, The Art of Losing.
+I worked as an editor putting together my first anthology, The Art of Losing.
 In the book were twenty-four stories by writers from all over the world.
 It took me a year to find them and edit the stories and put them in sequence.
 I bled and sweat and cried along the way.
 And along the way I met a lot of really exciting people.

 A short story of mine, The War Machine, was published in a Novopulp anthology and my name landed on the front cover.
 The publisher is out of business but the book is still available.
 Incidentally, I never got paid for it.
 Beware.
 There are a lot of con-artists in this business.

-My collection of short stories is available under the name The Land of Words, much like this blogsite.
-It’s published under Longshot Press and is available in print and ebook formats.
+My collection of short stories was then made available under the name, The Land of Words, much like this blog.
+It did well in sales, breaking the top 50 on Amazon, before falling back down into the basement along with everyone else.
 I have plans for a second book somewhere down the road.

 It occurred to me about this point in time that anthologies, or collections of stories, don’t sell as well as stories in magazines.
 I had just put together another collection called, Face Forward, but this time we released it as a magazine.

-I’m happy to say that Longshot Island as a magazine reached the great old age of issue No. 2!
+It was pretty roughly thrown together and we got shredded in the reviews.
+Then, I’m happy to say, Longshot Island as a magazine easily reached the great old age of issue No. 2!
 Here are some pictures of Fallen Leaves.